richdill/error-handling/README.md

+This is a collection of pipelines that illustrate different error handling techniques from simple logging to parsing error logs, and sending email notifications.
+They can be copied into existing pipelines or called as child pipelines.

+*******

 The error pipeline - write error file to sldb pipeline processes error records from other pipelines by creating unique identifiers, mapping error details to a structured format, and writing the results to JSON files.
 It captures pipeline execution information including error details, warnings, and payload data for logging and debugging purposes.

 Snap Summary: